archi-contribs/form-plugin/README.md

 [![N|Solid](http://www.archimatetool.com/img/archi_logo.png)](http://www.archimatetool.com/)[![N|Solid](http://www.archimatetool.com/img/archi_text.png)](http://www.archimatetool.com/)
 # Archimate Tool Form plugin
-This is a plugin for Archi, the Archimate tool, that allows you to create forms to view elements,relationships, and other properties in your Archi model.
-You can also add/delete information in your model directly from the generated form.
+This is a plugin for Archi, the Archimate tool, that allows you to create forms to view elements, relationships, and other properties in your Archi model.
+You can also edit or delete information in your model directly from the generated form.

 ![description technology service](https://user-images.githubusercontent.com/9281982/32824895-1bee7b02-c9e3-11e7-8e66-9d22ae234f06.png)

 ## Archi versions compatibility
-The plugin currently works with version 4 of Archi
+The plugin is compatible  with version 4 of Archi.

 ## Installation Instructions
 * **First Installation:**